-Watsonian Cricket Club – founded in 1875 – is based in Edinburgh and plays its cricket at two grounds which benefit from four grass squares and a square with an artificial wicket:
+Watsonian Cricket Club – founded in 1875 – is based in Edinburgh and plays its cricket at two grounds which benefit from grass squares and an artificial wicket: Myreside and Craiglockhart.

 The club currently fields four senior men’s sides, has a vibrant junior section and is now actively supporting the continuing development of its women’s section.

-The Junior section sees some 200 youngsters regularly participate in cricket over the summer – through both coaching sessions and matches at several age levels.
-In order to encourage and further develop youth cricket, 619 Coaching provides year-round coaching.
+The Junior section sees some 200 youngsters regularly participate in cricket over the summer – through coaching sessions, summer camps and matches at several age levels.
+In order to encourage and further develop youth cricket, year-round coaching is provided.
 For more information please visit the Juniors pages on this website.

-The club is always looking to attract players of all abilities to its various sections.
+The club is always looking to attract new recruits to its various sections.
 So, if you are seeking to play at the highest possible level or just want to enjoy social cricket, the club can provide you with the opportunity – and you can be assured of a warm welcome.
-Please keep an eye on the website for regular news updates and follow us on Facebook and Twitter.
+Please keep an eye on this website for regular news updates and follow us on Facebook, Twitter and Instagram